 After some harrowing experiences as a child with fireworks, Mitchell of UCHealth Broomfield Hospital, now 36, plans to enjoy a concert and a professional fireworks display with his two stepdaughters who are 8 and 6.

 “We’ll happily be watching from a safe distance.
 I’m super cautious now.
 I don’t do anything stupid like I did when I was a kid,” said Mitchell.

 Mitchell attended medical school at University of Washington and did his residency at University of Arizona.
 He has worked at UCHealth Broomfield Hospital since it opened two years ago.
 He loves caring for patients in a new hospital close to their homes.

-UCHealth writers Lindsey Reznicek, Katie Kerwin McCrimmon and Erin Emery contributed to this story.
+UCHealth writers Lindsey Reznicek and Katie Kerwin McCrimmon contributed to this story.